CarlosShu/Jungian-Dreams/README.md

 source venv/bin/activate

 # Install the required packages.
 For example
-pip3 install flask openai python-dotenv pip install openai==0.28
+pip3 install flask openai==0.28 python-dotenv gunicorn

 # Rename the file .env-bup to .env.
 # Add your OPENAI_API_KEY to the .env file.